samuelbalogh/aws-cert-dva-c01/README.md

 - You have customers that upload to a centralized bucket from all over the world.
 - You transfer gigabytes to terabytes of data on a regular basis across continents.
 - You are unable to utilize all of your available bandwidth over the Internet when uploading to Amazon S3.

+### SSE-C (Server-side encryption with customer provided key),

+When using server-side encryption with customer-provided encryption keys (SSE-C), you must provide encryption key information using the following request headers.

+- `x-amz-server-side-encryption-customer-algorithm` - Use this header to specify the encryption algorithm.
+The header value must be "AES256".

+- `x-amz-server-side-encryption-customer-key` - Use this header to provide the 256-bit, base64-encoded encryption key for Amazon S3 to use to encrypt or decrypt your data.

+- `x-amz-server-side-encryption-customer-key-MD5` - Use this header to provide the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+Amazon S3 uses this header for a message integrity check to ensure that the encryption key was transmitted without error.

 ## AWS Cognito